notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ## Regular Expressions

-Notepad++ regular expressions use the Boost regular expression library v1.80 (as of NPP v8.4.7), which is based on PCRE (Perl Compatible Regular Expression) syntax, only departing from it in very minor ways.
+Notepad++ regular expressions ("regex") use the Boost regular expression library v1.80 (as of NPP v8.4.7), which is based on PCRE (Perl Compatible Regular Expression) syntax, only departing from it in very minor ways.
 Complete documentation on the precise implementation is to be found on the Boost pages for [search syntax](https://www.boost.org/doc/libs/1_80_0/libs/regex/doc/html/boost_regex/syntax/perl_syntax.html) and [replacement syntax](https://www.boost.org/doc/libs/1_80_0/libs/regex/doc/html/boost_regex/format/boost_format_syntax.html)

 The Notepad++ Community has a [FAQ on other resources for regular expressions](https://notepad-plus-plus.org/community/topic/15765/faq-desk-where-to-find-regex-documentation).

-Note: Starting in v7.8.7, regex backward search is disallowed due to sometimes surprising results.
+Note: Regular expression "backward" search is disallowed due to sometimes surprising results.
 If you really need this feature, please see [**Allow regex backward search**](../preferences/#preferences-for-advanced-users) to learn how to activate this option.

 **Important Note**: Syntax that works in the **Find What:** box for searching will not always work in the **Replace with:** box for replacement.
 There are different syntaxes.
 The [Control Characters](#control-characters) and [Match by character code](#match-by-character-code) syntax work in both; other than that, see the individual sections for [Searches](#regex-special-characters-for-searches) vs [Substitutions](#substitutions) for which syntaxes are valid in which fields.